Linux ZFS Notes

 List available drives to use (many ways to do this)

-# lsblk There are 4 types of dev labels you can use with ZFS/zpool /dev/sdX : Best for development/test pools as names are not persistent. /dev/disk/by-id/: Nice for small systems with a single disk controller, allows to mix disks without import problem. /dev/disk/by-path/: Good for large pools as name describes the PCI bus number, enclosure name and port number. /dev/disk/by-vdev/: Best for large pools, but relies on having a /etc/zfs/vdev_id.conf file properly configured for your system.
+# lsblk -o NAME,SIZE,MOUNTPOINT,MODEL,SERIAL,UUID There are 4 types of dev labels you can use with ZFS/zpool /dev/sdX : Best for development/test pools as names are not persistent. /dev/disk/by-id/: Nice for small systems with a single disk controller, allows to mix disks without import problem. /dev/disk/by-path/: Good for large pools as name describes the PCI bus number, enclosure name and port number. /dev/disk/by-vdev/: Best for large pools, but relies on having a /etc/zfs/vdev_id.conf file properly configured for your system. ^ It can be smart to set up aliases in /etc/zfs/vdev_id.conf, e.g. shelf and slot number. e.g. # name fully qualified or base name of device link alias d1 /dev/disk/by-id/wwn-0x5000c5002de3b9ca Run "udevadm trigger" afterwards.

-Converting drives to GPT if they are bigger than 2TB (good to do anyway for drive-cleaning and consistency)
+Converting drives to GPT if they are bigger than 2TB (ZFS should take care of it, left for reference)

 # parted /dev/<drive> mklabel gpt